nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-06-full-stack-javascript-app-build-pt-1.md

 ### Up Next

-In the next part of this series (coming soon), we'll build and style the necessary user interface components for this project.
+In the [part two](/posts/2020-02-12-full-stack-javascript-app-pt-2/) of this series, we'll build and style the necessary user interface components for this project.
 Specifically, We'll build a Nav component with links for navigating around the site as well as some components for viewing the user account details.
 A very simple user model will also be introduced to help us test our app.
 I hope you'll continue to join me on this learning journey.